Home

 The gap between what investors expect and what fund managers can deliver is widening – and the tools many firms have tried to plug it haven't worked.

 As a result, more firms are exploring the development of a real estate tokenization platform that can support both investor experience and compliance requirements.
+This guide covers how these platforms work in practice: the underlying architecture, the components that matter, what a real build actually costs, and where implementation typically goes wrong.

 For a growing real estate fund, the compliance and reporting burden grows faster than the investor base.
 Every new investor means more KYC documentation, more subscription agreements, more quarterly statements assembled by hand.

-What a tokenization platform actually includes
+What a real estate tokenization platform actually includes

-1. Onboarding & compliance
+1. Onboarding and KYC/AML compliance

 2. Authentication & wallet access

 Not all investors want a crypto wallet.
 A well-designed tokenization platform supports traditional email/password login alongside optional Web3 wallet connection (MetaMask, WalletConnect).
-For non-crypto users, a custodial wallet service (such as Fireblocks or Web3Auth) handles the blockchain layer invisibly.
+For non-crypto users, a custodial wallet service – such as Fireblocks, Web3Auth, or Portal MCP – handles the blockchain layer invisibly.

 3. Payments & on-ramps